 As an Amazon Affiliate I earn from qualifying purchases

-Cluster stitch family is crochet classics.
+The cluster stitch family is a crochet classic.
 This name is given to the whole group of stitches with the different names but similar technique to crochet.
 Each of them is formed as a group of stitches gathered at the top, or the bottom, or both.
 Their names are: CLUSTERS, BOBBLES, and PUFFS.

 serve both as a decorative element and the way to decrease number of stitches in a